husseinabuammar24-cloud/CV_Histopath_Cancer_Diagnosis/README.md

 True Negatives  = 484
 False Positives = 141
 False Negatives = 343
 True Positives  = 518
 ```

 ---

 # 🏥 Medical Interpretation

-Medical image classification requires more than simply measuring accuracy.

-Different types of errors have different consequences.
+Medical image classification should not be evaluated using accuracy alone because different types of errors can have different consequences.

 ## False Negatives